 Celebrities and public figures who fall foul of the law are discovering at great personal cost the effects of broad-brush accusations and the folly of criminalising sin.

 Cliff Richard, many before him, and now Alex Salmond are discovering the cost of a dumbed-down secular society.
 The public is told that Salmond faces allegations of sexual harassment in the workplace, which covers a multitude of sins and leaves the public’s imagination to run wild.
 The allegations relate to 2013 when he was the First Minister of Scotland.
-A leading Scottish lawyer has spoken of the wide range of sexual misconduct in Holyrood generally.
+A leading Scottish lawyer has spoken of the wide range of sexual harassment in Holyrood generally.
 Commentators have spoken in terms suggestive of the more serious end of the spectrum, but this illustrates the point.
 Why not name the sin?
-The effect of broad spectrum accusations and allegations is itself defamatory.
+The effect of broad-spectrum accusations and allegations is itself defamatory.

 Legal definitions are usually very exact, but some categories of criminal behaviour are deliberately broad in order to be a catch-all for sinful human behaviour.
 Christianity does not criminalise sin, but a secular society which does not believe in sin is trying to do so.
 The broad spectrum of sinful human behaviour is difficult to replicate in criminal law, particularly when the secular thought police are legislating for thought crime, which Christianity handles by preaching the Gospel of Jesus Christ – not by prosecuting sinners, fining them and locking them up.
 Secular criminal law is categorising sinful human behaviour and inevitability these categories are too broad and inexact and are, in effect, defamatory.